youurayy/console/README.md

     !
 Display an error dialog when seeking settings of an undefined tab.
     * Fix startup directory consistency.
+    * Fix last process ID attached to the console.
+    * Refresh tab title when last process ID attached to the console has changed.

 Changes in 1.18.1 (27 Mar 2017)

     + Transparency settings per windowed/full screen mode.
     + Print code page (for each shell) in diagnostic report.
-    * ALT-SPACE menu.
+    * Fix ALT-SPACE menu.
-    * "Attach Consoles" failure.
+    * Fix "Attach Consoles" failure.
-    * Split bar size.
+    * Fix split bar size.
     * Start a safe console when no console started.
     * Standardize hotkeys modifiers and order (mouse).